Australian law provides for a number of forms of corporate/business organisation, including those listed below.

 Other forms of company

 The Corporations Act provides for several other forms of company, including companies limited by guarantee (common for charities), unlimited liability companies (common for professional associations) and no liability companies (only available in the mining sector).
-Each of these structures is subject to a different naming convention reflecting the differing levels of potential liability for members.
+Each of these structures has a naming convention reflecting the level of potential liability for members.

-There are a number of corporate governance principles that are well established at common law and which have broad relevance for directors of Australian companies.
-Chief among these is a director’s fiduciary relationship to the company and the duties that they owe to the company as a result of that relationship.
+There are a number of corporate governance principles that are well established at common law, including a director’s fiduciary relationship to the company and duties owed to the company as a result of that relationship.
 At common law, company directors have fundamental duties including the duty of care and diligence and the duty to act in good faith in the best interests of the company and for a proper purpose.
-Company officers will also have a duty to the company under the principles of agency, requiring them to act within the scope of their authority.
+Company officers also have a duty to the company under the principles of agency, requiring them to act within the scope of their authority.

 The Corporations Act is an Act of the Commonwealth of Australia and the primary law regulating the registration, control and management of companies.
-The Corporations Act applies varied obligations on companies, depending on the type of company (ie, small proprietary, large proprietary or public).
+The Corporations Act imposes different sets of obligations on the various types of companies it regulates.
 Compliance with the Corporations Act is mandatory and a breach of the Act can attract both criminal and civil penalties.
 ASIC is responsible for the general administration and enforcement of the Corporations Act.

-The Corporations Act includes a range of provisions which either directly or indirectly relate to corporate governance including:
+The Corporations Act includes a range of provisions directly and indirectly relating to corporate governance, including:

 Companies with securities (eg, shares) publicly traded on the ASX are subject to additional requirements under the ASX’s exchange rules and associated guidance on corporate governance.